acoli-repo/conll-rdf/README.md

 # conll-rdf

-tool package for converting between formats of annotated linguistic corpora. (e.g. `.conll` files into conll-rdf (`.ttl`) and back.)
+__conll-rdf__ is a tool package for converting between formats of annotated linguistic corpora and linking to external ontologies.
-We support a variety of CoNLL formats.
-conll-rdf consists of a number of java modules which can be stacked to construct a data processing pipeline.
+It consists of a number of java modules which can be chained to construct a data processing pipeline.
+A variety of CoNLL formats are supported.

+## What it can do
+* convert any CoNLL-like tsv format (e.g. `.conll`) to conll-rdf (`.ttl`).
+* perform SPARQL Updates on conll-rdf data.
+* visualize conll-rdf structure.
+* convert conll-rdf back to conll.

 ## Getting Started
 We also provide a [hands-on tutorial](./examples) which comes with prepared scripts and data.

 ### Installing
 java is required, use `java -version` to check if Java is installed.
 (Java version 8 or 9 is required for logging with log4j)